Nguyễn Đan Quế: 1990–1998 imprisonment

-Que formed a new pro-democracy group following his arrest called the High Tide of Humanism Movement (Cao Tran Nhan Ban).
+Quế formed a new pro-democracy group following his arrest called the High Tide of Humanism Movement (Cao Tran Nhan Ban).
 On 14 June 1990, he was arrested again.
 On 29 November 1991, after a half-hour sham trial he was sentenced to twenty years of hard labor plus five years' house arrest for treason after sending documents to Amnesty International; according to the Vietnamese national press agency, "reactionary forces used them to denigrate Vietnam" and "attempting to overthrow the people's government".
-Que's family and human rights groups reported that he was assigned to hard labor despite declining health.
+Quế's family and human rights groups reported that he was assigned to hard labor despite declining health.
 Vietnam's foreign ministry denied the statement.

-In April 1991, U.S. Senator Bob Kerrey attempted repeatedly to meet with Que, but was refused; U.S. Senator Charles S. Robb, whose district included Que's brother, was blocked by the Vietnamese government from meeting with Que to bring him medicine in August 1993.
-Que's case was also taken up by the European Parliament, Amnesty International, and France.
+In April 1991, U.S. Senator Bob Kerrey attempted repeatedly to meet with Quế, but was refused; U.S. Senator Charles S. Robb, whose district included Quế's brother, was blocked by the Vietnamese government from meeting with Quế to bring him medicine in August 1993.
+Quế's case was also taken up by the European Parliament, Amnesty International, and France.

-Que was released in a 1998 general amnesty that included fellow dissident Doan Viet Hoat.
-Both Que and Hoat were offered resettlement in the United States on the condition that they leave the country.
-Que refused, stating that he would rather stay in prison than be forced into exile.
+Quế was released in a 1998 general amnesty that included fellow dissident Doan Viet Hoat.
+Both Quế and Hoat were offered resettlement in the United States on the condition that they leave the country.
+Quế refused, stating that he would rather stay in prison than be forced into exile.